Utah's Connection to

 Chosen its 11th President

-Roberta J. "Bobbi" Cordano is the 11th president of Gallaudet University, which is a national symbol of hope and progress for the Deaf community.
-She is the university's fourth Deaf president, as well as the first Deaf female and queer president.
-Roberta is a passionate advocate for ASL/English bilingual education and has established two charter schools for Deaf students in the Minneapolis-St. Paul area.
-Furthermore, she dedicates herself to spearheading the university's comprehensive anti-racism initiative, especially in light of the global Black Lives Matter movement in 2020 (Georgiadis, 2021).
-Her commitment to this cause led to the establishment of the Black Deaf Center for Black Deaf Studies, an outreach center for teaching and learning about the Black Deaf experience and providing educational resources about its community.
+Roberta J. "Bobbi" Cordano became the 11th president of Gallaudet University on January 1, 2016 and has served as a beacon of hope and progress for the Deaf community.
+As the university's fourth Deaf president and the first Deaf female and queer president, she has made significant advancements in advocating for ASL/English bilingual education and has established two charter schools for Deaf students in the Minneapolis-St. Paul area.
+Her leadership in the university's comprehensive anti-racism initiative, especially in response to the global Black Lives Matter movement in 2020 (Georgiadis, 2021), has fostered a sense of optimism and possibility.
+Her dedication to this cause has led to the creation of the Black Deaf Center for Black Deaf Studies, an outreach center that promotes understanding and provides educational resources about the Black Deaf experience.

 Conclusion

-Members of the Deaf community, particularly in Utah, including myself, have felt the significant impact of the Deaf President Now and Unity for Gallaudet University movements.
-These historic events have greatly advanced our social progress and civil rights.
-Please view the slideshow below and let the progress we've made inspire you!
+Members of the Deaf community, particularly in Utah, including myself, have felt the significant impact of the Deaf President Now and Unity for Gallaudet movements.
+These historic events have significantly advanced our social progress and civil rights.
+As we reflect on these milestones, it’s essential to recognize the ongoing efforts to promote awareness and inclusivity for the Deaf community.
+Together, we can continue to advocate for equal opportunities and celebrate our rich culture.

 A Slideshow of the 'Unity for